An Artist of the Floating World: Changing values

 Post-World War II Japan was a time of great change and upheaval of traditional values.
 Japan's defeat in the war created a large divide between individuals and generations.
 In the novel, this clash of values is represented in the relationship between Masuji Ono and his grandson Ichiro.
 Ono represents the traditional values of pre-war Japan, while Ichiro represents post-war Japan and the new generation.
 Major changes explored include the changing attitudes towards the war, family hierarchy, geography of Japan and the increasing prevalence of Western culture.

 Cultural tension is presented through various scenes between Ichiro and Ono, such as their watching of the Godzilla movie, Ichiro's obsession with cowboys and Popeye and his lack of interest in Japanese heroes.

 Women are portrayed throughout this novel from the perspective of Ono and well from the perspective of the changing Japanese society around him.
 The concept of Japanese masculinity altered after Japan's defeat in the war, and while changes were made to the role of women, women's stereotypes were not changed drastically.
 Gender relations are explored throughout the novel in the plot strand that treats Noriko's quest for a husband.

 Marriage negotiations are a central feature of this novel.
 The marriage negotiations on behalf of his daughter cause Ono to reflect on his past, facilitating the creation of the story.
 They further facilitate Ono taking responsibility for his past actions, as well as allowing him to reconsider the changing values of Japan as perhaps being positive.
 They allow Ono to admit his mistakes, progressing the narrative and acting as a literary device.

 Literary significance

 Iain Maloney listed An Artist of the Floating World as an essential novel for Japanophiles.
-Robert McCrum ranked it the 94th greatest novel ever written.
+Robert McCrum ranked it as one of the 100 greatest novels ever written.

 The novel was shortlisted for the 1986 Booker Prize and won the Whitbread Book of the Year Award for the same year.
 It was a nominee for ALA best books for young adults.

 The Nobel Foundation, which awarded Ishiguro the 2017 Nobel Prize in Literature, noted in its biography of the author that An Artist of the Floating World was the work that made him "a highly visible young writer".

+Adaptations

+The novel was adapted into a Japanese television film in 2019.
+The protagonist is Ken Watanabe.